Huntspeedy/Audiora/README.md

 ## Features

 - Extracts text from PDF files.
-- Converts text into audio files (MP3 format).
+- Converts text and saved into audio files (MP3 format).
 - Plays audio files sequentially.
 - Processes long text by splitting it into manageable chunks for smoother playback.